digitalinnovationone/dio-lab-open-source/community/lucasbassedoni.md

 ## 🌟 About Me

 Hello!
 I’m **Lucas Bassedoni**, a Backend Software Engineer focused on creating efficient and scalable solutions.
 With a strong foundation in **React** and **Golang**, I have experience building robust and secure systems.
-I’m a **blockchain** enthusiast and love exploring new technologies that can transform the way we work and live.
+I’m a **blockchain** enthusiast and love exploring new technologies that can transform the way we work and live

 ---